galasa-dev/galasa.dev/src/markdown-pages/docs/cli-command-reference/initialising-home-folder.md

 </settings>
 ```

-You can view the full list of options (flags) that are available with the `galasactl local init` command in the [Galasa cli repository](https://github.com/galasa-dev/cli/blob/main/docs/generated/galasactl_local_init.md).
+If you have access to GitHub, you can view the full list of options (flags) that are available with the `galasactl local init` command in the <a href="https://github.com/galasa-dev/cli/blob/main/docs/generated/galasactl_local_init.md" target="_blank"> Galasa CLI repository</a>.

 ## <a name="about"></a>About the properties files